-6.11.4 Jury service
+6.11.5 Jury service

-A staff member (except casuals) who is required to attend a Court for the purpose of jury service will be entitled to paid leave for the duration of such attendance.
+A continuing or fixed-term staff member who is required to attend a Court for the purpose of jury service will be entitled to paid leave for the duration of such attendance.
 Any fees paid to a staff member by reason of leave to attend jury service will be payable to the University.
 Casual staff are entitled to unpaid leave for the purposes of jury service.

-6.11.5 National sporting events
+6.11.6 National sporting events